 A lot of details go into the printing of any book, booklet, or catalog.
 You have to write the text, find the artwork, design a layout, and arrange it for printing.
 Once you print something with more than two pages, you must talk about binding, covers, artwork, and other specifications.
 You’ll also need to know the right way to count book pages.

-Counting book pages sounds like a simple task.
+It sounds like a simple task to count book pages.
 You know how many pages you have, so why do you need an explanation of counting?
 Well, when it comes to the printing process, it’s not that straightforward.
 There is a specific way to count book pages if you want to be sure every part of your book is printed in the correct order.

 What Does Page Count Mean?

 To a printer, however, each sheet represents two pages.
 A sheet refers to the physical sheet of paper.
 It has a front and a back.
 Those are the two pages that form one sheet.
 Each side equals one page.
-When you’re counting book pages, you must count both sides.
+When you count book pages, you must count both sides.
 Is this confusing?
 In the next section, we’ll explain this in more detail.

-When you talk to a printing company, it’s important to know you’re both on the same page, so to speak, regarding page counts.
+When you talk to a printing company, it’s important to know you’re both on the same page, so to speak, regarding how to count book pages.
 This is the only way to get a fair estimate of the price and the time required to print your book.

-Printers count sheets instead of individual pages.
+Printers count pages instead of individual sheets.
 Because of this, there will always be twice as many pages as there are sheets in a book or booklet.
-Remember, each side of the sheets counts as one page.
+Remember, each side of the sheet counts as one page.
 So, a book with 100 sheets is a book with 200 pages.

-Make Sure You’re Counting Pages Instead of Sheets
+Make Sure You Count Book Pages Instead of Sheets

 The most common mistake we see is authors and creators who set up their page count by counting sheets instead of pages.